Evaluating LLM-generated code for domain-specific languages: molecular dynamics with LAMMPS: Discussion

+Two behavioral patterns from the agentic runs are worth noting.
+Neither model used its web-search capability to consult LAMMPS documentation, relying instead on internal knowledge supplemented by the skill's reference guide, which encodes remediation patterns from our pipeline experiments.
+This suggests that documentation-grounded patterns may be more useful when included as invocable skills, rather than when accessible as a more general separate capability.
+Both models also performed minimal iteration within the skill, meaning the tool functioned more as a pre-execution check rather than an active repair loop for these scenarios.
+As models continue to improve, the value of the validation tooling will shift from catching obvious errors to identifying the subtler ones that models would otherwise miss.

-The limited success observed for the more complex prompts indicates that model accuracy degrades rapidly as simulation workflows demand tighter coupling between syntax, numerical specification, geometry, and physical intent.
-While these tasks already expose substantial limitations, they remain simpler than many simulations routinely performed by MD practitioners, suggesting these challenges will be amplified in realistic research settings.
-At lower levels of complexity, many failures are localized and structurally identifiable, such as mismatched command usage or incomplete argument specification.
-In these cases, domain-aware parsing and static validation, such as the parser introduced in this work, can serve as effective tooling to detect errors, enforce structural constraints, and support iterative refinement of generated scripts.
-In contrast, failures in more complex workflows frequently arise from inconsistencies spanning multiple interdependent steps, which cannot be resolved through syntax or structural checks alone.
-These results suggest that language models are best viewed not as autonomous simulation designers, but as assistive components within workflows that combine generation with validation, feedback, and expert oversight.
+Failure modes in this study divide into two structurally different categories with different prospects for tooling-based mitigation.
+Our prompts already expose substantial limitations, but they remain simpler than many simulations routinely performed by MD practitioners, suggesting these challenges will be amplified in realistic research settings.
+Many failures at lower complexity are localized and structurally identifiable (mismatched command usage, incomplete argument specification, hallucinated syntax) and domain-aware validation can detect these errors, enforce structural constraints, and support iterative refinement.
+Failures in more complex workflows, in contrast, arise from inconsistencies spanning multiple interdependent steps and cannot be resolved through syntax or structural checks alone.
+This is a pattern visible in both the one-shot study and the agentic runs, where the skill caught structural failures cleanly but coupled failures still required human verification.
+The model performance data we report reflects this division: parsing and execution rates improve substantially across model generations, but accuracy in the most complex prompt remains low even in the new models.
+State-of-the-art LLMs are therefore best deployed as assistive components within workflows that combine generation with validation, feedback, and expert oversight.
+As models continue to improve, structured evaluation tools like the one introduced here will be essential for tracking that progress.